ronaldoussoren/pyobjc/docs/apinotes/InstantMessage.rst

 All API's in the InstantMessage framework are wrapped by PyObjC.

-The InstantMessage framework is deprecated in OSX 10.9, use the Social framework instead (which is new in OSX 10.9)
+The InstantMessage framework is deprecated in macOS 10.9, use the Social framework instead (which is new in macOS 10.9)